 DT 500 MAG: – What motivates you to write?

 MARY: – Rampant, global misogyny.
-It’s 2015 and people don’t know how to get women off.
-A lot of people think that women orgasm from vaginal sex because we think of sex in terms of straight male pleasure.
+It’s 2015, and people don’t know how to get women off.
+A lot of people think that women orgasm from vaginal sex because we think of sex regarding straight male pleasure.

 ” I want people to know about the clitoris.
 I want people to know about open non-monogamy and sexual fluidity.
 I want us to get away from a politics of difference.
 We need to stop identifying with sexual orientation models, with sex and gender binaries, with anything that limits and policies our desires.”